How to Use CSS Minifier Tool

 1. What is a CSS Minifier?

-2. Why should I use a CSS Minifier?
+2. Why do I need a CSS Minifier?

-3. Is CSS Minification safe for my website?
+3. Is CSS Minify safe for my site?

 Yes, it is…as long as you’re using a trustworthy tool.
 It simply removes the unnecessary parts of the code and not the actual functionality.